tybottorff/bottorffdocs/notes/literature_notes.md

  - severe irAE patients had higher frequencies of CD4 naive T cells, lower frequencies of CD16<sup>+</sup> NK cells at all time points, lower frequencies of TIGIT<sup>+</sup> Tregs at baseline, higher frequencies of CD38<sup>+</sup> CD4 TCMs and CD39<sup>+</sup> HLA-DR<sup>+</sup> CD8 TCMs at peak irAE time
 # Low TCR binding strength results in increased progenitor-like CD8<sup>+</sup> tumor-infiltrating lymphocytes
  - TILs with low TCR affinity to tumor-associated antigen had progenitor-like phenotypes and increased quiescence, higher affinity TCR TILs had more cell division and faster progression to T-cell exhaustion programs
+# LRT: integrative analysis of scRNA-seq and scTCR-seq data to investigate clonal differentiation heterogeneity
+ - LRT uses transcriptomics info from RNAseq to construct cell trajectories, uses TCRseq to identify clonotype clusters with differentiation biases, aims to correct the error that you get only using RNAseq for trajectory analysis of T cells (cells with same differentiation state may come from different founder cells, instead use TCRseq info as same clonotype assumed to mean same progenitor)
 # m<sup>6</sup>A mRNA methylation controls T cell homeostatis by targeting IL-7/STAT5/SOCS pathway
  - m<sup>6</sup>A is the most common and abundant mRNA modification
  - KO of m<sup>6</sup>A writer protein METTL3 in mouse T cells disrupts T cell homeostasis and differentiation